[R.O. 1992 § 615.010; CC 1984 § 53.010]

 The Mayor and Board of Aldermen may after a public hearing, make and enforce reasonable rules and regulations not in conflict with, but to carry out, the intent of this Chapter.

-Every person, except those persons who are specifically exempted by this Chapter, whether acting as an individual, owner, employee of the owner, operator or employee of the operator, or whether acting as a mere helper for the owner, employee or operator or acting as a participant or worker in any way, who gives massage or conducts a massage establishment without first obtaining a permit and paying a license fee to do so from the City of Camdenton or shall violate any of the provisions of this Chapter shall be guilty of a misdemeanor.
+Every person, except those persons who are specifically exempted by this Chapter, whether acting as an individual, owner, employee of the owner, operator or employee of the operator, or whether acting as a mere helper for the owner, employee or operator or acting as a participant or worker in any way, who gives massage or conducts a massage establishment without first obtaining a permit and paying a license fee to do so from the City of Camdenton or shall violate any of the provisions of this Chapter shall be guilty of an ordinance violation.